openthread/wpantund/README.md

 ## Conceptual Overview ##

-`wpantund` is conceptually similar in purpose to the point-to-point daemon (`pppd`, commonly used on unix platforms to provide network connectivity via a dial-up modems)---except that instead of communicating with a dial-up modem, `wpantund` is communicating with an NCP.
+`wpantund` is conceptually similar in purpose to the point-to-point daemon (`pppd`, commonly used on Unix platforms to provide network connectivity via a dial-up modems) except that instead of communicating with a dial-up modem, `wpantund` is communicating with an NCP.

 `wpantund` communicates with the NCP via an abstraction of a asynchronous stream socket, which could be any of the following:

  *  A real serial port (UART) connected to the NCP (preferably with hardware flow control)
- *  The stdin and stdout from a subprocess (For supporting SPI interfaces using a translator program, or debugging virtual stacks)
+ *  The stdin and stdout from a subprocess (for supporting SPI interfaces using a translator program or debugging virtual stacks)
- *  A TCP socket (For debugging, not recommended for production)
+ *  A TCP socket (for debugging, not recommended for production)

-Unlike a dial-up modem, NCPs often have a rich management interface for performing operations like forming a network, joining a network, scanning for nearby networks, etc. To perform these operations, `wpantund` includes a command line utility called `wpanctl`.
+Unlike a dial-up modem, NCPs often have a rich management interface for performing operations, such as forming a network, joining a network, scanning for nearby networks, etc. To perform these operations, `wpantund` includes a command line utility called `wpanctl`.
 Applications that need to directly configure the network interface can also communicate directly with `wpantund` using its DBus API.

-To expose a native IPv6 network interface to the host operating system, `wpantund` uses the `tun` driver on Linux and the `utun` driver on OS X. On Linux, the default name for this interface is `wpan0`.
+To expose a native IPv6 network interface to the host operating system, `wpantund` uses the `tun` driver on Linux and the `utun` driver on OS X. On Linux, the default name for the interface is `wpan0`.
 On OS X, the default name is `utun0`.

 ## Usage Overview ##